 The overall objective of the Board is to set policies that seek to reduce risk as far as possible without unduly affecting the Group's competitiveness and flexibility.
-Further details regarding these policies are set out on pages 42 and 43.
+Further details regarding these policies are set out on pages 38 to 39.